dhthwy/r/README.md

 I know you are a liar.
 You've been playing me from the start, and now you have your penis in on it with you.
+They already admitted the fact that you're playing me for a fool long ago.

 You're going to fuck with me like that after all the harm you caused?
 YOu fucking evil diabolical jerks.
-That motherfucker deserves it.
-By all means, push me.

 ---